-31/12/2022 31/12/2021 Tax losses and interest expense 9,632 16,345
+31/12/2023 31/12/2022 Tax losses and interest expense 9,632

-The Company has tax assets from tax losses and surplus of financial interest expense (in Italy surplus of financial interest expenses is deductible only within the limits of 30% of gross operating income) arising from €67,315 thousand as at December 31, 2022 (2021: €78,044 thousand) that are available without any time limit for offsetting against future taxable profits of the entities included in Group tax consolidation scheme in the limit of 80% of the income (the Italian tax regulations permits to deduce in future periods tax losses and surplus of financial deduct expense that were not deducted in the past).
-Deferred tax assets were recognized, consistently with IAS 12 requirements, only to the extent that it is probable that future taxable profit will be available against which the unused tax losses and unused tax credits can be utilised.
+The Company has tax assets from tax losses and surplus of financial interest expense (in Italy surplus of financial interest expenses is deductible only within the limits of 30% of gross operating income) arising from $\notin$ 41,378 thousand and $\notin$ 67,315 thousand as at December 31, 2023 and 2022 that are available without any time limit for offsetting against future taxable profits of the entities included in Group tax consolidation scheme in the limit of 80% of the income (the Italian tax regulations permits to deduce in future periods tax losses and surplus of financial deduct expense that were not deducted in the past).
+Deferred tax assets were recognized, consistently with IAS 12 requirements, only to the extent that it is probable that future taxable profit will be available against which the unused tax losses and unused tax credits can be utilized.

-The Company has certain deferred tax assets arising from tax losses and not deducted interest expense carried forward ("DTAs") that, in accordance with the related accounting standard, have not been recognized in prior years.
+No deferred tax assets arising from tax losses and not deducted interest expense carried forward ("DTAs") have not been recognized as at December 31, 2023.

-At each reporting date, the Company reassesses its DTAs, (both recognised and unrecognised) and it recognises previously unrecognised DTAs to the extent that it is probable that sufficient taxable profit will be available to enable the asset to be recovered, based on the actual profits before tax and based on the expected continuous improvements in future prospects and future forecast profits.
+At each reporting date, the Group reassesses its DTAs, (both recognized and unrecognized) and it recognizes previously unrecognized DTAs to the extent that it is probable that sufficient taxable profit will be available to enable the asset to be recovered, based on the actual profits before tax and based on the expected continuous improvements in future prospects and future forecast profits.